We believe there is a real need for change in the world in the way everyone who identifies as plural is treated.

 Change will come about from visibility.
-When what is visible to the mainstream is dysfunctional systems, systems with violent members, and so on… that sells, for sure; but for the most part, it’s not the day to day reality of the situation.
+When what is visible to the mainstream is dysfunction, violent members, and so on… that sells, for sure; but for the most part, it’s not the day to day reality of the situation.
 The day to day reality is groups of people, cooperatively sharing a body, going about their business… pretending to be one person.
 Smashing themselves down into what looks more or less like a single coherent identity, fearing for their lives, livelihood, homes, friends, family.
 When more people understand this, there will be more sympathetic treatment of us.

 If you don’t believe there can be serious consequences to disclosure, check out this article.
 It doesn’t go like that for everyone, but the possibility is there.